surtarso/ASAPCabinetFE/README.md

 cd ~/ASAPCabinetFE
 ./ASAPCabinetFE
 ```
+Built something cool?
+Share it with us in the [Discussions](https://github.com/surtarso/ASAPCabinetFE/discussions)!

 > [!IMPORTANT]
 > The `Debug` type has no `--install` target.
 Run it in build/ folder.

 ## Default Keymap
+Customize these keybinds to fit your cabinet’s controls—because every setup is unique.

 | Action             |        Key       | Description                               |
 |--------------------|------------------|-------------------------------------------|
 | Scroll Table (One) | Left/Right Shift | Move to the previous/next table.          |